-This section provides information essential to understanding and using the Fleet Telematics Waypoints Sequence.
+This section provides information essential to understanding and using the HERE Waypoints Sequence API v8.

-The Fleet Telematics Waypoints Sequence uses waypoints to identify the stops in your journey.
-There waypoints are defined at a minimum by WGS-84 compliant latitude and longitude pairs with values between -90 and 90, and -180 and 180 respectively.
+The HERE Waypoints Sequence API v8 uses waypoints to identify the stops in your journey.
+The waypoints are defined at a minimum by WGS-84 compliant latitude and longitude pairs with values between -90 and 90, and -180 and 180 respectively.
 Each journey must have a start and end (optional, the service assumes the last waypoint is the final destination if you do not define one) point, which you can define explicitly with the relevant parameters (

 end in the resource

 findsequence.
 All other waypoints are identified with the parameters

 destination2, and so on for however many waypoints you wish to sequence.
 You can also add a "human-readable" label to your waypoints.
 For an example, see Car with Traffic Information Waypoint Sequence.

 The maximum number of waypoints including the start point and end point is 120 without traffic and 50 with traffic.
 If the routing mode